Musa Dube: Research

 Dube's life experiences informed her academic interest in feminist post-colonial interpretations of scripture.
-In parts of San-Saharan Africa, Christianity is known as a distrusting religion introduced by colonizers and the cause of many injustices towards communities of color.
-Dube reintroduces the bible in a postcolonial lens that addresses the issue of colonization without denying the Bible.
+In parts of Sub-Saharan Africa, Christianity is known as a distrusting religion introduced by colonizers and the cause of many injustices towards communities of color.
+Dube reintroduces the Bible in a postcolonial lens that addresses the issue of colonization without denying the Bible.
 She acknowledges the paradox for African men and women when it comes to dealing with religion, politics, and ethics.